The Polis Director’s Fellows

 WHAT ARE THE BENEFITS?Undergraduate Fellows receive a wage of $13/hr.
 Graduate Fellows will receive a wage in accord with Sanford's standard pay rates.
 Fellows receive recognition on the Polis website.
-Fall 2020 Fellows will work remotely.
+Spring 2021 Fellows will work remotely.
 Each Fellow will set and achieve concrete goals, and will be part of a meaningful cohort experience.

 WHAT ARE THE START & END DATES?Fall 2020 cohort start: September 1